 The same could be conferred to other perceptual and processing systems: signal masking, amplitude induced threshold shifts, pitch discrimination, time-domain resolution, voluntary-to-autonomic nervous system stimulus thresholds, and synergistic impacts – are all becoming more than just academic discussions as marine acoustic channels are being colonized by the noise of human enterprise.

-Don’tBeABuckethead.org is a joint education and outreach project with World Wildlife Fund (WWF) and Natural Resources Defense Council (NRDC) focusing on the acoustical impacts of fossil fuel exploration and production in the arctic.
+Don’tBeABuckethead.org was developed as a joint education and outreach project with World Wildlife Fund (WWF) and Natural Resources Defense Council (NRDC) focusing on the acoustical impacts of fossil fuel exploration and production in the arctic.
+To share the pristine acoustic environment of the arctic we processed five full days of audio recordings from Macaulay Library to provide visitors with an immersive acoustic experience in the arctic ocean and the visual experience of an ocean scientist.
 Learn More»

 In order to have a clear understanding of any inquiry there needs to be a concise set of standard descriptors used.
 “Metrics” refers to the numerical/quantitative terms used to describe physical phenomena.